awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent.md

 ## Configure SSM Agent to use a proxy \(systemd\)<a name="ssm-agent-proxy-systemd"></a>

+Use the following procedure to configure SSM Agent to use a proxy in a `systemd` environment\.

+**Note**
-The steps in the following procedure describe how to configure SSM Agent to use a proxy in systemd environments\.
-Some of the steps in this procedure contain explicit instructions for Ubuntu Server instances installed by using Snap\.
+Some of the steps in this procedure contain explicit instructions for Ubuntu Server instances where SSM Agent was installed using Snap\.

 1. Connect to the instance where you installed SSM Agent\.